Michael Kaser: Life and career

 His father Charles Kaser (1898–1983) was a French-speaking Swiss who settled in Britain as a banker and married an English woman Mabel (1891–1976), who had served on the staff of the UK Delegation to the Versailles Peace Conference.
-An early facility in the English and French languages was stimulated at home and by his Catholic influenced political interests, to the extent that he learnt Serbo-Croat to attend a youth conference in Zagreb and Belgrade in 1946, where he was one of the few non-communist speakers called to the podium.
-He attended Gunnersbury Catholic Grammar School and Wimbledon College in London.
-He completed the Cambridge Economic Tripos in 1943–45 in two years, as required by wartime regulations, where his tutors were A C Pigou and Gerald Shove, and was directed to the Economics Section of the UK Ministry of Works, which was then planning the post-war house building programme.
+An early facility in the English and French languages was stimulated at home and by his Catholic-influenced political interests, to the extent that he learnt Serbo-Croatian to attend a youth conference in Zagreb and Belgrade in 1946, where he was one of the few non-communist speakers called to the podium.
+He attended Gunnersbury Catholic Grammar School and Wimbledon College in London, before going up to King's College, Cambridge.
+He completed the Economics tripos in two years, as required by wartime regulations, where his tutors were A C Pigou and Gerald Shove, and afterwards was directed to the Economics Section of the UK Ministry of Works, which was then planning the post-war house building programme.
 In 1947 he joined the economic research staff at the UK Foreign Office and served as Second Secretary, Commercial Secretariat, at the British Embassy in Moscow.
-A paper on Soviet price reform published in the Economic Journal (1950) led to an invitation onto the research staff of the UN Economic Commission for Europe in Geneva.
+A paper on Soviet price reform published in the Economic Journal (1950) led to an invitation onto the research staff of the United Nations Economic Commission for Europe in Geneva.
 Between 1951 and 1963 he participated in missions to five of the Soviet Republics and to all eight Central and East European states.
 He learnt Russian and Polish in the 1940s and 1950s and later added Albanian, Hungarian and Romanian.
 In Geneva, he met his wife Elizabeth (b.
 1925), a technical editor at the World Health Organization (married 1954) with whom he raised five children.
-He became Visiting Professor at the Graduate Institute for International Studies of the University of Geneva, Switzerland (1959–63) and a visiting lecturer at the international business school INSEAD, Fontainebleau, France (1958–91).
+He became Visiting Professor at the Graduate Institute of International Studies, affiliated with the University of Geneva, Switzerland (1959–63) and a visiting lecturer at the international business school INSEAD in Fontainebleau, France (1958–91).